Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             If terminator information can be provided, please assign the paths of terminator gff files here.
       --tss_fuzzy TSS_FUZZY, -tf TSS_FUZZY
-                            The fuzzy for comparing between TSS and transcript assembly.
+                            The fuzzy for comparing between TSS and transcript.
                             Default is 5.
       --term_fuzzy TERM_FUZZY, -ef TERM_FUZZY
-                            The fuzzy for comparing bewteen terminator and transcript assembly.
+                            The fuzzy for comparing bewteen terminator and transcript.
 Default is 30.
       --min_length MIN_LENGTH, -l MIN_LENGTH
                             The minimum length of operon.
 Default is 20.
       --statistics, -s      Doing statistics for operon analysis.
 Default is